roipoussiere/cadquery-server/README.md

 Once installed, the `cq-server` command should be available on your system.

-Use `cq-server -h` to list all available options.

-Positional arguments:

-- `dir`: Path of the directory containing CadQuery scripts (default: ".").
+It takes only one optional argument: the target, which can be a folder or a file.
+Defaults to the current directory (`.`).

+Then the root endpoint (ie. `http://127.0.0.1`) will display:
+- if `target` is a folder: an index page from which you can select a file to render;
+- if `target` is a file: the root endpoint will render the corresponding file.

-Main options:
+Server options:

 - `-p`, `--port`: Server port (default: 5000);
-- `-m`, `--module`: Default module to load (default: "main").

 Example:

-    cq-server ./examples -p 5000 -m box
+    cq-server -p 8080 ./examples/box.py

-This command will run the server on the port `5000` and load the `box.py` python file in the `./examples` directory.
-Note that the `-m` option can be overridden by url parameter if necessary (see below).
+This command will run the server on the port `8080`, then load and render `./examples/box.py`.
+The file to load can be overridden by url parameter if necessary (see below).

+Use `cq-server -h` to list all available options.

 ### Exporting static html